albacoretuna/flowdock-search-and-analytics/README.md

 ```
 ### 2. Set environment veriables
 Copy env-sample to .env and add your flowdock api token, and other details.
-Your api tokenc can be found at [flowdock's user account page ](https://www.flowdock.com/account/tokens).
+Your api token can be found at [flowdock's user account page ](https://www.flowdock.com/account/tokens).

 ### 3. Get yourself elasticsearch and Kibana
 You can use your exisiting elasticsearch and Kibana services, use a hosted version, or start one by the docker images proved: